solidoss/solidframe/tutorials/aio_echo/README.md

 manager.notify(objuid, generic_event_category.event(GenericEvents::Message));
 ```

-While, if you want to broadcast a specific event to all objects from a service you will use the service:
+While if you want to broadcast a specific event to all objects from a service you will use the service:

 ```C++
 //...
 service.notifyAll(generic_event_category.event(GenericEvents::Stop));
 ```

-Now let us go back to the code and instantiate the above objects and start the scheduler with a single thread running:
+Now, let us go back to the code, instantiate the above objects and start the scheduler with a single running thread:

 ```C++
 	AioSchedulerT		scheduler;